Parents

 Too many Aussies are starting a family and raising their kids in poverty

-New University of Melbourne research finds that the birth of a first child in Australia reduces household income and increases the risk of poverty.
+New research finds that the birth of a first child reduces household income and increases the risk of disadvantage

 “Come on, let’s go!”
 Helping kids find joy in physical activity